 I use a PC with Windows 10.
 I know that this guide works with earlier versions of Windows.
 If you’re a Mac user, there is a Mac download of BUTT and I imagine the process is essentially the same.
 My apologies if it isn’t.

 The process of getting your musical output into Second Life is known as “streaming” or “livestreaming” and is handled by servers and software that are completely independent of Second Life.
 So, during a performance your avatar may crash, but the audience can still hear you.
-It might be important to know that if you’re given to uttering expletives when you crash.
+It might be important to know that if you’re given to uttering expletives when something goes wrong.

 The only extra piece of software you need is free and it’s called BUTT (Broadcast Using This Tool)

-BUTT allows you to pre-load stream details and move easily between them.
+BUTT allows you to pre-load stream details and move easily between different streams (some performers rent a backup stream and some venues prefer you to use their stream).
 Once you’ve downloaded and installed it, BUTT should look like this:-

 You can use the Settings to input your stream details, for which you will need the address, port and password, all of which you’ll have sorted out with the stream supplier.
 If any of those are missing, it won’t work.

 Once they’re loaded you can name the stream and then add any venue streams or other streams you might from time to time use:-

 You will know that you’ve entered all the details correctly when BUTT confirms that you’re on air and you can see the time counter climbing:-